Sedki-ltifi/AppManagementStockProducts/README.md

-# Application for Stock Products Management created with spring boot and angular
+# Application for teh Management of Stock of Products  created with spring boot and angular